-Present at the meeting to constitute quorum means the member is to be physically present in the room.
+Present at the meeting to constitute quorum means the member is to be in attendance either physically present in the room or by audio-visual link present online.

-Presiding member means the person chairing a meeting.
+Presiding member means the person chairing the meeting.

-Procedural motion means a motion that is used to control the way in which a motion or the meeting is managed as specified in standing orders 24.1 - 24.7.
+Procedural motion means a motion that is used to control the way in which a motion or the meeting is managed as specified in standing orders 25.1 - 25.7.

-Public excluded information refers to information, which is currently before a public excluded session, is proposed to be considered at a public excluded session, or had previously been considered at a public excluded session and not yet been released as publicly available information.
+Public excluded information refers to information, which is currently before a public excluded session, is proposed to be considered at a public excluded session or had previously been considered at a public excluded session and not yet been released as publicly available information.
 It includes: